 Criminal Sanction Seminar (Law 773/G; 3 cr hr) An examination of the criminal sanction with attention to conceptual and justificatory problems.
 The seminar considers issues relating to the just administration of punishment, including the death penalty, as well as legal doctrines and defenses negating or mitigating criminal responsibility.
 The sentencing process will also be considered and attention paid to the legal rights of offenders from conviction to final release.

 Cyberlaw (Law 681/G); 2 cr hr) This course will explore a range of legal issues in cyber domain, including cyber security, privacy, network ownership and access, private versus public regulation of cyberspace, speech in cyberspace, content as property and intellectual property in cyberspace, jurisdiction over cyberspace activities, liability of intermediaries, state and local regulation of cyberspace, and the interrelationship between technology and law as mechanisms of regulation.
-The course will include two class sessions with guest lecturers from the Washington, D.C. legal and policy community.
 This course is available to online LL.M. students.

 Deregulation Seminar (Law 779; 3 cr hr) A review of the policy arguments for and against government regulation, and their application to particular regulatory provisions.
 Each student will be required to write a paper examining a Nebraska regulatory provision and considering whether that particular regulation should be eliminated or modified.